jthoward64/cs371-project1/README.md

 Just run `client/client.py` to run the client, you can change the server address either by directly editing `client/codeFolder/settings.py` or by passing the server address as a command line argument (see `client.py --help` for more info)

+### Server:

+Just run `server/main.py` to run the client.
+It does not accept any arguments and will serve it's lobby on port 4000, the actual game traffic goes on a dynamically assigned port.

 ## Versioning

 Github Link: [https://github.com/jthoward64/cs371-project1](https://github.com/jthoward64/cs371-project1)